Mook-as/stackato-doc/user/services/user-provided.rst

 on Stackato to specified external data services, without hard coding the credentials into the application.
-The service instance provides the connection information to the application via the VCAP_SERVICES or STACKATO_SERVICES environment variables, just like the built-in services.
+The service instance provides the connection information to the application via the VCAP_SERVICES or STACKATO_SERVICES environment variables, just like the :ref:`built-in data services <data-services>`.

 Think of user-provided services as a credentials database for your Stackato application space.
-You provide the connection information, Stackato stores it in a JSON object which can be bound any applications in the space.
+You provide the connection information, Stackato stores it in a :ref:`JSON object <user-provided-using>` which can be bound any applications in the space.

 .. _user-provided-creating: